Internment camp in Vernon: Legacy

-The internment of enemy aliens in Vernon, BC has very little documentation.
-There is little concrete evidence outlining brutality, however the national director of the program described it as being 'the most difficult of [their] camps'.
-The conditions at the camp were harsh, with internees staying in tents that provided little to no protection from the cold and damp climate of the Okanagan Valley.
-Conditions were unsanitary and camps were overcrowded.
-Internees were subject to strict rules and infractions could result in punishment – including solitary confinement.
-In recent years, there have been efforts to acknowledge and address the legacy of the Vernon Internment Camp.
-In 2002, the City of Vernon unveiled a plaque to commemorate the internment of German Canadians at the site of the former camp.
+The internment of those in Vernon, BC has little documentation.
+There is little evidence of brutality, but the national director of the program described it as being 'the most difficult of [their] camps'.
+Conditions at the camp were harsh with internees staying in tents that provided little to no protection from the cold and damp climate of the Okanagan Valley.
+The camps were unsanitary and overcrowded.
+Internees were subject to strict rules and infractions could result in punishment, including solitary confinement.
+There have been efforts to acknowledge and address the legacy of the Vernon Internment Camp.
+In 2020 the City of Vernon unveiled a plaque at MacDonald Park to commemorate the internment of German Canadians at the site of the former camp.

-The legacy of these internment camps is still felt today.
-Japanese-Canadians who were put in internment camps went on to receive a $100M redress package – a lump sum of money – and a publicly addressed formal apology in 2012 from the Canadian Government.
-In 2018, the Ukrainian Canadian Congress launched a petition calling on the Canadian government to acknowledge the internment of Ukrainian Canadians during WWII – this petition also highlighted the internment of German Canadians.
-However, German Canadians have yet to receive any redress or acknowledgement from the Canadian Government.
+Japanese-Canadians who were put in internment camps received a $100M redress package and a publicly addressed formal apology in 2012 from the Canadian Government.
+In 2018, the Ukrainian Canadian Congress launched a petition calling on the Canadian government to acknowledge the internment of Ukrainian Canadians during WWII.
+This petition also highlighted the internment of German Canadians.
+In spite of this, German Canadians have yet to receive any redress or acknowledgement from the Canadian Government.

-The internment experience resulted in the loss of personal property, financial ruin, and stigmatization for all enemy aliens.
+The internment experience resulted in the loss of personal property, financial ruin, and stigmatization.
 Many families were separated for years and some were never reunited.
 The trauma of internment was passed down through generations, as families struggled to reconcile their identity as Canadians with experiences rooted in persecution and injustice.
 Fear of discrimination caused German families in Canada to change their last names.
-There is documentation of the newspaper, the Vancouver Sun, urging German-born residents to change their names.
-There became a notion of hiding one's German identity in order to receive protection.
-Even some German immigrant communities such as Berlin, Ontario were renamed – now Kitchener, Ontario – in fear of discrimination and targeted attacks.
+An article in the Vancouver Sun, urged German-born residents to change their names.
+Some German immigrant communities such as Berlin, Ontario were even renamed (now Kitchener, Ontario) in fear of discrimination and targeted attacks.